InfiniteVerma/rrpc/README.md

 V4
  - [ ] Read a .txt file that contains custom functions signatures.
 Client will call them and in server, user will define them.
+       - [ ] Parse comment and enum from .txt into a .rs file that gets imported with both client and server
  - [ ] They should implement pack and unpack trait

 V5